ScriptFUSION/Porter/README.md

 }
 ```

-If the data represents a repeating series, yield each record separately instead, as in the following example and remove the `SingleRecordResource` marker interface.
+If the data represents a repeating series, `yield` each record separately instead, as in the following example, and remove the `SingleRecordResource` marker interface.

 ```php
 public function fetch(ImportConnector $connector): \Iterator